imagej/imagej.github.io/_pages/scripting/basics.md

 IJ.run(imp, "Gaussian Blur...", "sigma=" + sig)
 ```

-The first step is to select the front most image by using IJ's method `getImage()`.
+The first step is to select the front most image by using `IJ`'s method `getImage()`.
 The second step is to use the method `getNumber()` to show up a dialog to enter the filter radius.
 Running the filter is the same as in the previous example.

-Finally we want to use the [WindowManager](http://javadoc.imagej.net/ImageJ1/ij/WindowManager.html) to select the front most image:
+Finally we want to use the [WindowManager](http://javadoc.scijava.org/ImageJ1/ij/WindowManager.html) to select the front most image:

 ```javascript
 import ij.IJ